matttu/cursive-coffee-blog/README.md

 This is a full-stack website that I built for a coffee shop based in Middlebury, VT.

+The current website (linked above) does not include the blog section because we deemed it unecessary for CC's needs as a business, but the original code still lives at this repository.

 In order to view this locally, you will need to have a MySQL database named 'cursive_coffee' running on localhost with the following tables:

 ``` sql